mchalapuk/offensive.js/README.md

 ### Defensive Programming

 Offensive programming is not applicable when collaborating with external components.
-We don't want our program to crash in response to a bug in another program.
-Logging an error and trying to correct it or simply ignoring erroneus input would be a better way of handling such situation.
+We don't want our program to crash in&nbsp;response to a bug in another program.
+Logging an error and trying to correct it or simply ignoring erroneus input would be a&nbsp;better way of handling such situation.
 ```js
 // Now, let's create a function that fetches time data